Prefabricated vs. Modular Homes: What’s the Difference? - Royal Homes Prefabricated vs. Modular Homes: What’s the Difference? - Royal Homes

 Since they have to be moved by truck, these modules are generally less than 16 feet wide.
 This used to mean every room in the house had to be less than 16 feet wide, but thanks to new technologies, the possibilities are practically limitless!

 Another good example of modular design?
 Shipping container homes.
-Of course, most container homes are shipped totally bare and have to be finished on site.
+Of course, most container homes are shipped totally bare and have to be finished on-site.

 Royal Homes’ custom prefabricated homes are modular homes, but we tend to use the terms prefab and modular both.
 Royal Homes, an industry leader in prefabricated home manufacturing, has been continually refining the modular home construction method since 1971.